ayo-ore/topicflow/README.md

-# topic-flows
+# Normalizing flows for jet topic modelling

-Normalizing flows for jet topic modelling
+Code for "Disentangling quark and gluon jets with normalizing flows"